alberthashani/youtube-ad-volume-controller/README.md

    - Adjusts volume to your setting
    - Restores original volume when ads end

-## Developer Mode
+## Debug Mode

-Press `Ctrl+Shift+D` on YouTube to toggle the developer panel for real-time monitoring.
-The panel displays:
+Press `Ctrl+Shift+D` on YouTube to toggle debug mode.
+This will show/hide the debug panel and enable/disable console logging.
+The debug panel displays:

 - **Volume**: User's intended volume level
 - **Realtime VideoPlayer volume**: Current actual video volume
 - **Ad volume**: Configured volume level for ads
 - **Ad Playing**: Whether an ad is currently detected

+Debug mode is off by default.
+When enabled, you'll see detailed console logs and the real-time debug panel.

 ## Privacy Policy